Karsteski/karsteski.github.io/pelican/content/articles/helpful_blog_posts.md

 - [How a 20 year old bug in GTA San Andreas surfaced in Windows 11 24H2](https://web.archive.org/web/20250423135047/https://cookieplmonster.github.io/2025/04/23/gta-san-andreas-win11-24h2-bug/): In-depth explanation of a 20 year old bug, demonstrating why validating inputs and not ignoring compiler warnings is so important.

 - [6 Harsh Truths That Will Make You A Better Person](https://www.cracked.com/blog/6-harsh-truths-that-will-make-you-better-person): An article about the truths of life I think everyone willing to listen should read.

+- [You no longer need JavaScript](https://web.archive.org/web/20250920073730/https://lyra.horse/blog/2025/08/you-dont-need-js/): An article about the wonders of modern HTML and CSS.
+Very eye opening :)